What does a car warranty cover?

 The telltale signs of neglect, abuse or misuse can be easy to spot for trained technicians and experienced claims adjusters.
 Excess clutch wear, worn-out brakes, balding tires or a carved-up undercarriage are all signs the vehicle may have been tracked, taken off-road, or otherwise abused or misused.

-Neglect is much easier to define; if you can’t provide maintenance receipts, warranty companies may simply assume the vehicle has not been properly maintained as outlined in your manual.
+Neglect is much easier to define; if you can’t provide maintenance receipts, used car warranty companies may simply assume the vehicle has not been properly maintained as outlined in your manual.

 Are car warranties voided if I miss a scheduled maintenance?